pattern-lab/patternlab-node/packages/docs/src/docs/php/advanced-exporting-patterns.md

 ---

-title: Exporting Patterns | Pattern Lab
+title: Exporting Patterns
-heading: Exporting Patterns - PHP
+tags:
+  - docs
 ---

 Pattern Lab can export all of your patterns for you sans Pattern Lab's CSS and JavaScript.
 To export your patterns do the following: